Aiven-Open/jdbc-connector-for-apache-kafka/docs/source_config_options.rst

   * Default: 10000
   * Importance: low

+``catalog.pattern``
+  Catalog pattern to fetch table metadata from the database:

+    * "" retrieves those without a catalog,  * null (default) means that the catalog name should not be used to narrow the search so that all table metadata would be fetched, regardless their catalog.

+  * Type: string
+  * Default: null
+  * Importance: medium

 ``table.whitelist``
   List of tables to include in copying.
 If specified, table.blacklist may not be set.